radcamp/radcamp.github.io/NYC2019/03_ipyrad_partII_CLI.md

 ```

 The final output of step 6 is a file in `peddrad_across` called
-`peddrad_catclust.gz`.
-This file contains all aligned reads across
+`peddrad_clust_database.fa`.
+This file contains all aligned reads across all
-all samples.
-Executing the above command you'll see the output below
-which shows all the reads that align at one particular locus.
-You'll see
+samples.
+Executing the above command you'll see all the reads that align at
-the sample name of each read followed by the sequence of the read at
+eachlocus.
+You'll see the sample name of each read followed by the sequence of
-that locus for that sample.
-If you wish to examine more loci you can
+the read at that locus for that sample.
+If you wish to examine more loci you
-increase the number of lines you want to view by increasing the value
+can increase the number of lines you want to view by increasing the value you
-you pass to `head` in the above command (e.g. `... | head -n 300`).
+pass to `head` in the above command (e.g. `... | head -n 300`).

 # Step 7: Filter and write output files